 If you think anyone you know is being bullied, it’s very important to speak to an adult.
 This could be a parent or relative, a teacher you trust, or your GP.
 They can then take action to stop the bullying.

 For support with a teenager’s education, please visit our "iNForm" pages

 What to do if you need help with NF1

 If you feel unwell, notice any new or unusual symptoms at any time, or you’re at all worried, you should always talk to your parents and see your doctor.
 And remember to remind him or her that you have NF1 and ask if the symptoms could be anything to do with that.

 ● Lumps that quickly get bigger or harder, or look different to the way they did

 ● And anything else that’s worrying you

-You can also call the Nerve Tumours UK Helpline and speak to our specialists on 07939 046 030 on Mondays and Wednesdays from 9 to 5.
+You can also call the Nerve Tumours UK Helpline and speak to our specialists on 07939 046 030 on Mondays, Wednesdays and Fridays from 9am to 5pm.